About Us: Consulting Team

 in effective Computer-Mediated Communication (CMC) systems that

 accommodate and promote social interaction and relationship building.

 Jenny Brown Hertel

-Jenny Brown Hertel, a consultant with the User Experience Group, has a B.A. in Journalism and worked in tech support for over 13 years with organizations such as Prevent Child Abuse Indiana, IBM Global Services and Indiana University.
+Jenny Brown Hertel, a consultant with the Process eXperience Architecture group, has a B.A. in Journalism and worked in tech support for over 13 years with organizations such as Prevent Child Abuse Indiana, IBM Global Services and Indiana University.
 She obtained a Master's degree in Human Computer Interaction through the School of Informatics and Computing at Indiana University.
 She is interested in user research and applying user-centered design from the beginning to the end of the design process, thereby increasing usability and decreasing the need for tech support.

 Kevin is a Systems Analyst Programmer for Kuali Student, a community source project for higher education institutions.
 In 2006, he graduated with a Master's degree in human-computer interaction from Indiana University and is currently a Ph.D. candidate at the School of Informatics and Computing.
 His past research is eclectic, including political wikis, tangible interfaces for children's games, machinima, and network analysis of ball movement in basketball.
 In 2009, Kevin authored the first technical book about Twitter, Twitter API: Up and Running, published by O'Reilly Media.
 Kevin is also a contributor to Wired's GeekDad blog and a co-founder of SociaLens, a research and consulting firm helping organizations to succeed in the digital age.

 Kai is an interaction designer for the Process eXperience Architecture group.
 He has a Master's degree in Interaction Design.
 His design process involves solving problems by utilizing ideation, brainstorming, researching, prototyping, wireframing, and reiterating.
 Kai's goal is to create designs that are well-informed by the users' needs.